KupferudelWolf/AetherWiki/Technology/Cirrolite.md

 As the name suggests, isometric cirrolite has an isometric structure, forming tetrahedral crystals.

 ### Prismatic Cirrolite
-Prismatic cirrolite is monoclinic.
-It is chiefly found in the [core](<../Locations/Cirrolite Core.md>) of [Luxtia](<../Locations/Luxtia.md>) as large druse crystals in the shape of an elongated tetrahedron.
-Smaller growths outside of the core are often acicular, usually growing on quartz.
+Prismatic cirrolite is chiefly found in the [core](<../Locations/Cirrolite Core.md>) of [Luxtia](<../Locations/Luxtia.md>) as large druse crystals in the shape of an elongated tetrahedron.
+Smaller growths outside of the core are often needle-shaped (acicular), often growing on quartz.
+Similar to [ulexite](https://en.wikipedia.org/wiki/Ulexite) (though not nearly as impressive), individual needles can act like optical fibers.

 ## Æthereal Properties
-Cirrolite has strong directionality in the æther and is capable of "storing" [æthereal energy](<../Æther/Energy.md>) by holding a point at an elevated level.
+Cirrolite is capable of "storing" [æthereal energy](<../Æther/Energy.md>) by holding a point at an elevated level.
 This is similar to [bone](<../Æther/Æther.md#Conductance>) but far more effective.

 When æther ripples directly perpendicular to one of the four faces of an isometric cirrolite crystal, the energy of these perturbations is stored in the crystal, holding a point of higher energy in the æther.
 Whenever another face receives æthereal energy, the crystal becomes a conductor, conducting the energy from each face to their opposite points.
 Stored energy is released first and evenly between the points, after which the output energy is equal to the average of the input energy.